[Copilot Studio] Tried Handling KPI Aggregation Deterministically Without Relying on LLM: Two Approaches Using Code Interpreter and Office Script

 I ran this prompt a total of 6 times in my environment.
 All used the same prompt (same embedded Python).

-The results were as follows.
-Output values were the same all 6 times (matching the pass criteria from Chapter 4), and the calculations did not fluctuate.
+The results were as follows: The output values were the same for all 6 runs (matching the pass criteria from Chapter 4), and the calculations did not vary.

 On the other hand, the actually executed code differed between runs.
 The differences appeared in the following 2 places.